cibere/flow.py/README.rst

 - Modern Pythonic API using ``async`` and ``await``.
 - Fully Typed
+- Easy to use with an object oriented design

 Installing
 ----------

 **Python 3.12 or higher is required**

-To install the library without full voice support, you can just run the following command:
+To install the stable version, use the following command:

 .. note::